doctordutch/tech-times/README.md

 ## Description

-This project will be a CMS-style blog site similar to a Wordpress site, for users to publish their blog posts or comment on other user’s posts as well.
+This is a CMS-style blog site similar to a Wordpress site, for users to publish their blog posts or comment on other user’s posts as well.
 This app will follow the MVC paradigm, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## User Story